What cultural faux pas should I try to avoid making in Sri Lanka?

 We asked people in Sri Lanka if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "It is important to be mindful of cultural norms when visiting Sri Lanka.
 It is considered disrespectful to touch someone on the head, as the head is considered sacred.
 It is also important to dress modestly, especially when visiting religious sites.
 It is also important to be aware of the local customs and traditions, and to be respectful of them.
 Additionally, it is important to be aware of the local language and to avoid using offensive language.
-Finally, it is important to be aware of the local customs regarding food and to avoid eating with your hands," remarked another expat who made the move to Sri Lanka.
+Finally, it is important to be aware of the local customs regarding food and to avoid eating with your hands," commented one expat who made the move to Sri Lanka.

 Other Questions: